bouguila/BannersRest.API/README.md

 the solution contains two test project:
  - the Main project **BannerFlow.Rest**
- - A __UnitTest__ project that tests the behaviour of the REsT ``Controller`` with a mock of the db service, and unit tests for  `HtmlUtility` which provides Html correctness checks.
+ - A __UnitTest__ project that tests the behaviour of the REST ``Controller`` with a mock of the db service, and unit tests for  `HtmlUtility` which provides Html correctness checks.
  - An __IntegartionTest__ project, a WebClient that make calls to the different REST endpoints and check the whole flow.

 ## Testing the project